kaitlynntnguyen/belly-button-challenge/README.md

 Demographics information is populated based upon a user-selected test subject ID.

+Files:
+Static/js/app.js:
-Files: Static/js/app.js: -A JavaScript file which loads the data from a URL and produces the displayed dashboard. index.html -A html file used to open the dashboard in the browser samples.json -A .json file with a copy of the data loaded from the URL
+  - A JavaScript file which loads the data from a URL and produces the displayed dashboard. index.html
+  - A html file used to open the dashboard in the browser samples.json
+  - A .json file with a copy of the data loaded from the URL